SamWibatt/GropZone4/README.md

 # GropZone4
 Small Unity project about dropping shoes on grasshoppers from a great height, 1974-style!

-Originally written in mid-2016, this project now loads and runs in Unity 2019.2.1f1 on Ubuntu, at least.
+* Originally written in mid-2016, this project now loads and runs in Unity 2019.2.1f1 on Ubuntu, at least.
 I haven't yet tried exporting standalone versions.

+* The big change I had to make was to comment out obsolete platform cases in  Assets/Editor/CrossPlatformInput/CrossPlatformInputInitialize.cs - what, nobody wants a Blackberry version anymore?
+That file may need to be repaired.

+* The DocsNMocks directory contains a design notes file of my stream of consciousness discovery of Unity in the course of writing this little thing.
+Code comments do similar.

 ----
 ## About